oovg/the-open-template/src/_posts/lovers.md

 The preferred outcome here is obviously to get both lovers to open up, despite the threat of punishment and reward for staying closed off.
 Let's connect many interactions together into an iterated game in order to simulate and see how strategies can play out over time.
 We can also pull some strategies out of other songs for advice.
 We can use this info to surface ways to encourage higher probabilities of cooperation, and ultimately more positive sum value creation, aka Mutual Love in our Lovers' Dilemma.

-As players ignorant of our opponent's strategy, we tend to project our own strategies on others to simplify the computation of our own strategy.
+As players unaware of our opponent's strategy, we tend to project our own strategies on others to simplify the computation of our own strategy.
 So extra discoordination emerges in the likelihood/perception that both players are using DEFECT-first ('mean') strategies (hiding their feelings).
 This means that even if they **both plan** to reciprocate feelings, there is actually **no possibility** of this ever happening.

-### Lovers' Dilemma #1: DOPYCAT v DOPYCAT
+### Lovers' Dilemma Game #1: DOPYCAT v DOPYCAT

 First let's assume both lovers were using this DOPYCAT strategy of DEFECT FIRST, then RECIPROCATE.